 - Nerve signaling problems: Neurological (nerve) problems can impact the movement of stool in the digestive tract.
 Constipation can be an issue for people with conditions such as Parkinson's disease and multiple sclerosis.

 - Pelvic floor dysfunction: Pelvic muscle weakness and other muscle function problems are a major contributor to constipation.
-“It turns out the muscles in our pelvic floor have to work in a very particular way in order for stool to move through the rectum,” says Lee.
+The muscles in the pelvic floor have to work in a very particular way in order for stool to move through the rectum.